Certora/vscode-certora-prover/README.md

 ## Prerequisites

-To start, you need to install and set the script.
-It helps to start checking the contract.
+To check the contract, you first need to install and set the script.
 [Please follow the installation instructions](https://certora.atlassian.net/wiki/spaces/CPD/pages/7274497/Installation+of+Certora+Prover).

 ## Usage

 ### Create a conf file

-When starting the verification, you will be prompted to set the configurations, such as the main contract name, solidity compiler version, and more.
+When starting a verification, you will be prompted to set the configurations, such as the main contract name, solidity compiler version, and more.
 These configurations will be stored in a local configuration file in the `conf` subfolder.
 You can edit the configuration file manually or create a new one (by clicking on the {`create_conf_file_button name`} button).

 You can add additional flags to specify the testing area.
-You can find the list of available options in the document [Certora Prover CLI Options](https://certora.atlassian.net/wiki/spaces/CPD/pages/7340043/Certora+Prover+CLI+Options)
+You can find the list of available configuration options in the document [Certora Prover CLI Options](https://certora.atlassian.net/wiki/spaces/CPD/pages/7340043/Certora+Prover+CLI+Options)

 ![create_conf_file](assets/conf_file.png)